-Basically when the URL is changed the correct way is to setup a 301 redirect to point the old URL to new URL.
-Since search engines take long time to replace the URLs on search results, setting up 301 redirects help the crawlers to index the content on the redirected page.
-This will also help users landing on your site from external links and bookmarks to land on correct page having required information.
+Whenever you change the URL, correct way is to setup a 301 redirect and point the old URL to new URL.
+Since search engines take long time to replace the URLs on search results, setting up 301 redirects help crawlers to index the content on redirected page.
+This will also help users from external links and bookmarks to land on correct page having required information.
 Based on our experience we recommend using Redirection plugin for this purpose.

-- When the post title is changed, the plugin will automatically setup a 301 redirect thus avoiding 404 errors proactively.
+- Whenever you change the slug, the plugin will automatically setup a 301 redirect thus avoiding 404 errors proactively.

 - You can monitor 404 errors using the plugin and convert them into 301 redirects seamlessly.

-Under “404s” section you can monitor all recent 404 errors encountered on your site and click on the “Add Redirect” link to setup 301 redirect for that 404 page.
+Go to “Options” section and enable 404 logs for a week and URL monitoring to monitor changes to posts/pages.
+Save your changes by clicking on the “Update” button.
+Now, under “404s” section you can start monitoring all recent 404 errors encountered on your site.
+Click on the “Add Redirect” link to setup 301 redirect for that page.

-The reason for recommending this plugin is simple that you can not only monitor 404 errors but also setup 301 redirects easily on the spot.
+You can also select multiple URLs and setup redirect at once.
+The reason for recommending this plugin is simple that you can monitor 404 errors and setup 301 redirects easily on the spot.